theramiyer/blog/_drafts/on-sabarimala.md

 The first point did happen when a female news reporter went to the shrine to cover the response of the public on the decision of the apex court.
 There are countless incidents of men threatening women, 'We'll see how you reach the _Sannidhanam_.'

 Is the second point acceptable?
 I've not had sex over the last six weeks.
 I don't feel all aroused when a girl touches me.
 I don't even feel aroused when my crush touches me---heck, I'm attracted to this girl, and I don't feel sexually aroused when I accidentally brush against her.
-And besides, if the fast is really about attaining control over oneself and single-minded devotion towards Ayyappa, why would we see the "No Sex Policy" as a restriction?
+And besides, if the fast is really about attaining control over oneself and single-minded devotion towards Ayyappa, why would we see the "No-sex Policy" as a restriction?

 So what do we do about the physical attack on women as mentioned in the first point?
 Well, I say, isn't it in our control?
-Having eaten satvik food that hhelps you gain control over expression of your emotions, why can't you control yyour anger?
+Having eaten satvik food that helps you gain control over expression of your emotions, why can't you control your anger?
 Why bring your ego?
 Let the god decide whether He wants to see them or not.

 But granted: no guruswamy would like to accept that kind of responsibility.

 ## The explanations

 Now to the final part of the issue.
 Many men, famous and otherwise, have tried to offer explanations as to why women are not allowed entry into the Sabarimala shrine.
 And this part is what raises most questions in me.
 And I'm going to try to rationally analyse each of the explanations.
 Of course, to the best of my knowledge.
 I'm not arrogant enough to claim that I know it all.
 I'm open to answers as long as they are rational.
 Along with this, there are some statements that were made as well.
-I felt it was necessary I answer those here as well.
+I felt it was necessary I answered those here as well.

 But first, I'm not exactly "in favour of" women being admitted there.
 I'm simply against discrimination.
 If the basis of non-admission to the shrine is based on discrimination or bias, then I'm against the prohibition (and in favour of what the apex court decided).